richardbrz/richardbrz/README.md

 # **Welcome to my profile!**
 I'm mostly known as *Richardonato* or *RichardBrz*.
-I'm a casual player how loves programming.
+I'm a casual player who loves programming.
 Here you're gonna look my personal projects.
 Feel free to test it!

 ## What I'm currently developing
 Olhos Fechados (In english, Eyes Closed) is a short horror game that tells about Anna's story.
 Check out it's [page](https://richardonato.itch.io/olhos-fechados)!